r57zone/Borderless-Gaming-Tool/README.md

 [![EN](https://user-images.githubusercontent.com/9499881/33184537-7be87e86-d096-11e7-89bb-f3286f752bc6.png)](https://github.com/r57zone/Borderless-Gaming-Tool/blob/master/README.md)
 [![RU](https://user-images.githubusercontent.com/9499881/27683795-5b0fbac6-5cd8-11e7-929c-057833e01fb1.png)](https://github.com/r57zone/Borderless-Gaming-Tool/blob/master/README.RU.md)
 # Borderless Gaming Tool
 Application allows to remove the borders from window game, position it to center and hide the background.
 This will allow to run games in a lower resolution, without scaling and blurring the picture.
+Also can stretch the window without blurring, for example, 1080p games to 4K.

 ## Setup
 1. Select the windowed mode and the required resolution in the game.